Messy Human

 Podcasts

-I listen to the BBC’s daily news podcast, FT daily podcast, as well as to NPR News Now.
-When it comes to tech and politics, I listen to LawFare podcast, The Economist podcast, No Network is Neutral, Planet Money, Dadocracia, 99% Invisible, Tech Won’t Save Us, Babbage from the Economist, Radio Rechtstaat, Response-ability podcast, The Anti-Dystopians, The Sunday Show by Tech Policy Press, Reply Guys, and Reply All.
-I also like Esther Perel’s Where Should we Begin, Good Inside with Dr. Becky, NPR’s Wait Wait Don’t Tell Me, No Such Thing as A Fish, and true crime podcasts about The Netherlands (don’t @ me).
+I listen to the BBC’s daily news podcast, FT daily podcast, Al Jazeera Updates, The Economist podcast, as well as to NPR News Now.
+When it comes to tech and politics, I listen to LawFare podcast, The Daily, The Intelligence, The Dig, Unhedged, The Artificial Intelligence Show, Screaming in the Cloud, Planet Money, Dadocracia, 99% Invisible, Tech Tonic, Babbage from the Economist, Rabbit Hole, and Radio Rechtstaat.
+I also like Esther Perel’s Where Should we Begin, Good Inside with Dr. Becky, BBC’s Child, Papo de Política, NPR’s Wait Wait Don’t Tell Me and Code Switch, Moshing to Mozart, No Such Thing as A Fish, and true crime podcasts about The Netherlands (don’t @ me).

 Mailinglists and other things that show up in my inbox

-There is space to learn more about organizations outside of the US/EU–read Dutch, English, Portuguese and French, so hmu with your recommendations to expand my perspective!
+There is space to learn more about organizations outside of the US/EU — I can read Dutch, English, Portuguese, and French, so hmu with your recommendations to expand my perspective!